How Depression and Anxiety Affect Memory

 • Hippocampus: Crucial for forming and retrieving long-term memories; often smaller in individuals with depression.

-• Amygdala: Hyperactive in anxiety, interfering with rational memory processing.
+• Amygdala: Becomes hyperactive in anxiety, interfering with rational memory processing and heightening emotional recall.

-• Prefrontal cortex: Important for attention and working memory; often underactive in mood disorders.
+• Prefrontal cortex: Important for attention and working memory; frequently underactive in mood disorders.

 Coping Strategies